Araki-ryū

-Araki-ryū (荒木流) is a Japanese koryū martial art founded during the Sengoku jidai by Araki Mujinsai Minamoto no Hidenawa (荒木夢仁斎源秀縄).
+Araki-ryū (荒木流) is a Japanese koryū martial art founded during the Sengoku jidai by Araki Mujinsai Minamoto no Hidetsuna (荒木夢仁斎源秀縄).
 Araki-ryu is a comprehensive system that specializes in the use and application of many traditional Japanese weapons such as spear, glaive, long and short sword, staff, rope, chain and sickle, and torite-kogusoku (grappling in light armor with weapons).

 Introduction

 Araki Ryu was founded in the Tensho period, approximately 1573.
 Its creation is attributed to Araki Mujinsai (or Muninsai) Minamoto no Hidetsuna.
 Torite-kogusoku techniques are the central focus of the martial tradition.
 Through an examination of the records of over forty lines of Araki-ryu, almost all emanate from the 2nd generation Mori Kasuminosuke.
 Araki Ryu spread quite widely throughout Japan: traditionally, upon receiving a teaching license, one established one's own independent dojo or line.
 Nonetheless, those separate lines maintained the same central set of grappling techniques.

-Currently, the central line of this martial tradition is located in Isezaki village in Japan, started by 9th generation shihan Komine Bundayu, and his student, Kurihara Iomji Masashige.
+Currently, the central line of this martial tradition is located in Isezaki village in Japan, started by 9th generation shihan Komine Bundayu, and his student, Kurihara Gomoji Masashige.
 The Isezaki line has preserved much of the original curriculum, though there is no way of knowing how close its current expression is to the original version.
 The Isezaki line focuses on an emphasis on grappling with weaponry.
 They also have numerous weapon-on-weapon kata, most likely developed through exchanges among the martial traditions of the area, most notably Kashima Shinden Jikishinkage-ryū and Kiraku-ryu.